 Prior to any of the endemic steelhead being collected for broodstock, WDFW and the comanagers decided that the endemic programs should be tested and evaluated for at least five years at a minimum production level (50,000 smolts annually), before abandoning the LFH stock from production, or increasing the production of endemic stocks.
 Each endemic broodstock program began with the 2000 BY, with the original goal of collecting 16 pairs for spawning.
 Adjustments have been made to the broodstock collections because fecundity and survival values were higher than originally estimated.

 The original plan was to utilize adult traps on the Tucannon and Touchet rivers to evaluate the returns and determine success of each program (smolt-to-adult survival rates of the endemic program compared to Lyons Ferry stock releases).
 However, adult traps have been only partially successful in trapping fish due to high stream flow events.
 As such, we are now using PIT tags to evaluate each program (smolt-to-adult returns).
-About 9,000 to 10,000 PIT tags have been into each endemic stock group since 2004.
-Returns to date indicate that smolt-to-adult survivals of the endemic stock groups have increased (Touchet = 0.4%, Tucannon = 0.7%), but are well below the survivals documented for the Lyons Ferry stock fish releases (1.5%).
+Anywhere from 8,000 to 10,000 PIT tags have been incorporated into each endemic stock group since 2004.
+Returns to date indicate that smolt-to-adult survivals of the endemic stock groups have increased (Touchet = 0.5% (2005 BY), Tucannon = 1.7% 2005 BY).
+The Tucannon endemic group has reached the mean survival we observe for LFH stock fish, but the Touchet stock is still well below (Lyons Ferry stock fish releases = 1.5% based on CWT data).
 The smolt-to-adult survival should increase some in the next year or so as rearing modifications at LFH have enabled the endemic stock fish to be released near program size goals (4.5 fish/lb) for the last 2-3 years.
-Release size goals were generally not met during the first 3-4 years of the program..
+Release size goals were generally not met during the first 3-4 years of the program.
 Based on the return information to date, WDFW feels there is not enough information available at this time to make an informed decision about stopping the endemic programs or expanding them.
-An endemic program summary review will be held in early 2008 for all co-managers to review the status of each program.